HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 - At least one state that submits sample data
 - At least one tribe
 - At least one territory
-- Preference toward participants who have no been interviewed in past research
+- Preference toward participants who have not been interviewed in past research

 We ended up talking to a total of six participants who fulfilled all of the above criteria.
 Those participants represented one tribe, one territory, and four states.
 Sessions ranged from 1 hour to 1 hour and 25 minutes and was equally divided into one half focused on generative interview questions regarding research goals 2-4 and one half moving through the conceptual prototypes.